otrv4/otrv4/otrv4.md

   will compute it on its own.
 ```

-// XXX: change or delete this
+// TODO: change or delete this
 SMP Message TLVs (types 2-5) all carry data sharing the same general format:

 ```